bjornharrtell/extjs/docs/guides/direct_grid_pt1/README.md

 		});
 	});

 Once the DOM is ready we use `Ext.create` to make a new grid.
 A grid requires a store, otherwise it won't have a purpose (and it's never nice to have no purpose, is it?), so we give it a store that uses the model we defined earlier with the name of 'PersonalInfo'; and use the proxy type `direct` to tell it that we'll be using Ext Direct.
-A proxy tells the application how we'll be communicating with the store, there are many different types which you can find more information on [in the documentation](http://docs.sencha.com/ext-js/4-0/#/api/Ext.data.proxy.Proxy).
+A proxy tells the application how we'll be communicating with the store, there are many different types which you can find more information on {@link Ext.data.proxy.Proxy in the documentation}.

 We then gave the grid a single column (wrapped in an array as we'll be adding more later) with the properties of width and text.
 The only part that may be unfamiliar here is `dataIndex`, this is what binds the column with the store so it has to be the same name.
 After that, everything should be self-explanatory apart from `renderTo: Ext.getBody()`, this is a function that gets the body of the document and will attach the grid to it.
 Remember that we wrap it all in the `onReady` function?
 That is so that we don't try to attach it to `<body>` before `<body>` exists!